 In 2004, Tysabri® (natalizumab), was approved for relapsing forms of MS. It is administered via intravenous infusion every four weeks.
 After its initial approval, Tysabri was temporarily suspended after two individuals (taking Tysabri in combination with Avonex) developed progressive multifocal leukoencephalopathy (PML), which if not discovered early, is an often-fatal viral infection of the brain.
 Since that time, Tysabri has been re-approved and patients are closely monitored through the “TOUCH Prescribing Program.”

-In 2012, the United States Food and Drug Administration (FDA) announced that three factors have been identified with increasing the risk of PML for individuals with multiple sclerosis (MS) being treated with Tysabri.
+In 2012, the FDA announced that three factors have been identified with increasing the risk of PML for individuals with multiple sclerosis (MS) being treated with Tysabri.
 These include: (1) the presence of JC virus antibodies (detected through a blood test); (2) previous treatment with immunosuppressive drugs, such as Novantrone, Imuran, or Cytoxan; and (3) the length of time an individual has been taking Tysabri – specifically beyond the two-year mark.
 More details are included in MSAA’s article, Antibody Test Identifies New Risk Factor for PML.

 In November 2014, the FDA announced the approval of Lemtrada® (alemtuzumab) for the long-term treatment of relapsing forms of multiple sclerosis (MS).
 This is the 12th DMT to be approved for the long-term treatment of MS, and the third intravenous medication for MS. Given for a course of five days via intravenous (IV) infusion and followed one year later by a second three-day course, Lemtrada has been approved as a second-line therapy.
 This classification refers to a drug that may only be prescribed when other FDA-approved treatments fail or are not tolerated well by a patient.
 Lemtrada should generally be prescribed for patients who have had an inadequate response to two or more of the disease-modifying therapies, because of the medication’s safety profile.